-This court held a telephonic preliminary pretrial conference on March 27, 2014.
+This court held a preliminary pretrial conference on January 27, 2015.
 All parties were represented by counsel.
 The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.
+The parties should not expect to receive extensions of the deadlines set in this order.
+It is each party's responsibility to complete all necessary work within the time allotted.
+Fed.
+R. Civ.
+Pro.
+6(d) shall not apply to documents served pursuant to Rules 5(b)(2)(E) & (F).
+Please note that the court recently has imposed new requirements on the parties in patent lawsuits.